premchandellendula/saltmine_assignment/shopping-cart-assignment/README.md

 ### ADDED CODE
 * Added a add to cart data api, which takes in productName and quantity
-* Created another api for calculating total amount of the list of items in it with applied tax
+* Created another api for calculating total amount of the list of items in it with applied tax on all items